void-ppc/void-ppc-docs/README.md

 ## Rationale

 Void currently has no support for ppc64.
-Since ppc64 is becoming more relevant again with high performance systems such as Raptor Talos 2, it is desirable to have support for it in the distribution; this project's aim is to become a staging area for all porting work before it makes it upstream in Void Linux.
+Since ppc64 is becoming more relevant again with high performance systems such as Raptor Talos 2, it is desirable to have support for it in the distribution; this project's aim is to become a staging area for all porting work, with the intention of submitting a majority of the patches upstream.

-Until there are official builds, the project will continue to provide certain non-mergeable modifications into the repositories for smoothest user experience, such as builds of `xbps` packages with the default repo location pointing to the unofficial one (as well as providing the correct unofficial signing key out of box) in order to avoid having to manually configure things.
+There are several types of patches in the repository:

+1) Patches intended for upstream submission.
+This makes up the majority of patches in the repository and it is assumed that they will be submitted upstream as soon as possible.
+2) Patches adding functionality that is meant for eventual upstream submission, but not in its current form.
+These are typically things that there is some kind of disagreement about design-wise, or simply experimental patches or proof of concept patches.
+3) Patches not meant for upstream submission.
+These will likely never make it into upstream repos and tend to include things such as updates to repo URLs, `xbps-src` itself or other things specific to `void-ppc64` but not the upstream project.

+There is another goal to this project, and that is to enhance building of packages on native `ppc64` machines as well as improve cross compilation from native `ppc64` machines to other targets, such as `aarch64` or `x86_64`.
+While this is also intended for upstream submission, it is much less useful for upstream at this point and might be met with different concerns.

+The project will continue to provide its own repos even after majority of the changes are upstreamed and official builds are made.
+The reason is that it is unlikely that the upstream project will be making native builds, and cross compilation is not always possible or results in features missing from the final builds; `void-ppc64` wants to provide a repository of the same quality as `x86_64` repositories (with the exception of unportable or proprietary software).

+Additionally, smooth user experience is important for `void-ppc64`, so the default `xbps` repo locations as well as signing keys will be updated for the provided packages.
+Installer and `rootfs` builds will also be provided by the project, as well as static `xbps` and other pieces of infrastructure.

 ## Supported targets